equinor/omnia-tutorial/docs/exercises/compute.rst

 * Right click on your folder and choose **Create** -> **Notebook**:

   .. image:: ./images/compute/createnotebook.PNG
-* Input the name of you notebook and attach the notebook to a running cluster we have created for you:
+* Input the name for your new notebook (e.g. 'Compute') and attach the notebook to a running cluster we have created for you:

   .. image:: ./images/compute/createnotebook2.PNG